icyleaf/backup-postgres-to-minio/readme.md

 - `POSTGRES_PASSWORD` - Password for the PostgreSQL user, if you are using a database on the same machine this isn't usually needed.
 - `POSTGRES_PORT` - Port of the PostgreSQL database, uses the default 5432.
 - `POSTGRES_EXTRA_OPTS` - Extra arguments to pass to the `pg_dump` command.
+- `ARCHIVE_FILENAME` - Specified archive filename, such `latest.sql.gz` (default to empty, which means it will use date filename format.)
 - `MINIO_API_VERSION` - you can change with S3v4 or S3v2.
 - `SCHEDULE` - Cron schedule to run periodic backups.

 # some script from
 -  URL : https://github.com/wonderu/docker-backup-postgres-s3